Agile Project Planning

 Agile planning vs traditional planning: how do they differ?

 The main difference between Agile planning and the Waterfall (or traditional) planning approach is that the first one is iterative and adaptive to changes.
-The second way, in contrast, is a step-by-step heavy planning process.
+The second one, in contrast, implies a step-by-step heavy planning process.

-In the case of knowledge work, change is welcome at any process stage.
+In the case of knowledge work, change is possible at any process stage.
 It is about creating a solution that will satisfy clients, and everything will be allowed.
-Therefore, in Agile project management, you lay down detailed plans only for shorter time frames.
+Therefore, in Agile project management, you elaborate detailed plans only for shorter time frames.
 You can make changes when needed.

 Agile Project Planning Template: Four Essential Components